 In no way am I saying everyone hates each other, I don't even hate English people, I think there some really cool English people, one of my favourite bosses was my boss at Shoe Express back in 1994 and 1997, and he was English, to be brutally honest, he most likely played a big part in showing me that English people where just as cool as Scottish people.

-When it comes to the actual hate between the two, then it is on both sides, its both North and South, I do remember during European Championships in 1996, there was two English fans who got a beating in Scotland for wearing a England shirt, sure one of them was only 14.
+When it comes to the actual hate between the two, then it is on both sides, it's both North and South, I do remember during European Championships in 1996, there were two English fans who got a beating in Scotland for wearing an England shirt, sure one of them was only 14.
 Whoever did this, let Scotland down in a big way and these attacks should never have happened.

 because we grew up with "its a great day for Britain" when we did well at something, or "its a bad day for Scotland" , when we only classed good enough to be part of UK when we do well at something, you then see yourself as Scottish first.— Shaun Masterton (@Notretsam) July 5, 2018